sindhu-ku/noda/README.md

-Early version of cleaned-up and improved NODA code, used for the precision measurement of oscillation parameters with the JUNO experiment
+Early version of cleaned-up and improved NODA code, used for the precision measurement of oscillation parameters with the JUNO experiment (cross-checked, should give you results as in docdb #10250)

 NODA- Neutrino Oscillation Data Analysis